AdamLaurie/hdmi-rip/README.md

   Seemingly unrelated actions like heavy load from other processes or even screensavers can cause packet loss.

-  You may get a better soundtrack by switching your source to Stereo/PCM instead of allowing the transmitter to downscale.

   Adding a dual output HDMI splitter will allow you to monitor the source while setting up for recording.
 It also prevents auto-switching of HDMI settings sometimes caused by switching cables.

+  You may get a better soundtrack by switching your source to Stereo/PCM instead of allowing the transmitter to downscale (if you use a home-theater amp, you'll need to configure the amp instead and only send Stereo/PCM audio to the TV so you can tap that output with the splitter and capture from any source).

 ##Further development you could help with: